 - Indiana Office of Community & Rural Affairs

-The lieutenant governor also chairs she chairs the Roundtable on Mental Health, the Intellectual and Development Disabilities Task Force, and the Civics Education Commission.
+The lieutenant governor also chairs the Indiana Mental Health Roundtable, the Intellectual and Development Disabilities Task Force, and the Civics Education Commission.